Wixel/front-end-guide/README.md

 ###Elements

 ####Block elements
-Block elements should always have their opening and closing tags on single lines ie.
+Block elements should always have their opening and closing tags on single lines i.e.

 ```
 <article>